 During the last leg of his trip, Obama met with Saudi King Abdullah.

 Their meeting near Riyadh, on Friday, focused mostly on tensions spawned by Syria's civil war and Iran's nuclear program.

 Before leaving Riyadh, the president presented the U.S. State Department's Women of Courage award to Maha al-Muneef.
 He honored the Saudi activist for her role in combating domestic violence.

-"Dr. Al-Muneef has been able to not only set up services here in the Kingdom but also more importantly in some ways, been able to pass laws providing protections for women and children for domestic abuse and to provide a safe space and shelter for those who are suffering from domestic abuse."
+"Dr. al-Muneef has been able to not only set up services here in the Kingdom but also more importantly in some ways, been able to pass laws providing protections for women and children for domestic abuse and to provide a safe space and shelter for those who are suffering from domestic abuse," he said.

-The White House says Mr. Obama suggested that Mr. Putin offer a written response to a diplomatic solution that Secretary of State John Kerry presented to his Russian counterpart earlier in the week.
+The White House says Obama suggested that Putin offer a written response to a diplomatic solution that Secretary of State John Kerry presented to his Russian counterpart earlier in the week.?

 Crimea's majority Russian residents voted to break away from Ukraine and join Russia in a referendum earlier this month that Western powers deemed illegal.

 Obama will make a brief stop in Germany before returning to Washington late Saturday.